Documentation

 Minimal Level:

-- Remove comments and docstrings
+- Remove comments - Single-line (//) and multi-line (/* */) comments

-- Remove whitespace and newlines
+- Remove whitespace - Collapse multiple spaces, remove unnecessary newlines

-- Preserve all functional code
+- Preserve all functional code - No behavioral changes

 Moderate Level: